 The great part about this recipe is that it can be made a couple of days in advance and the cookies will still retain their freshness.
 Below, I will share how you should store them and also how you can freeze your dough or baked cookies for later munching!

-To freeze baked sugar cookies, first, make sure that you allow them to cool completely.
-Then, stack the cookies in an airtight container between layers of parchment paper.
+• To freeze baked sugar cookies: allow cookies to cool completely, then stack the cookies in an airtight container between layers of parchment paper.
 Freeze cookies for up to 2 months.
-When you are ready to eat them, allow them to thaw in the fridge overnight.
+When you are ready to eat them, thaw at room temperature.

 Baked sugar cookies ready for baking